NCAS-CMS/canari/docs/setup.md

 Before running your first CANARI production run, you need to ensure you have the following setup:

 * Machine Accounts: PUMA, ARCHER2, JASMIN, MOSRS
 * Request access to CANARI GWS on JASMIN via the [Jasmin accounts portal](https://accounts.jasmin.ac.uk/).
-Request access to ET CANARI workspace - email Matt Pritchard?
+Request access to ET CANARI workspace - contact Grenville
 * Ensure you are setup to run the UM -  [UM Training Getting Setup](https://ncas-cms.github.io/um-training/getting-setup-selfstudy.html)
 * Setup GridFTP - [Archer2 to Jasmin GridFTP setup](gridftp)
 * Setup JDMA environment and connection from PUMA to sci* nodes - [JDMA setup](jdma)